 It’s not pleasant pointing out darker truths that need addressing, and it can be unpleasant to introduce such things in writing.
 Hard or not it is necessary for the sake of strengthening truth and to push back the spiritual darkness – again.
 Also, without calling attention to the murky regions of lies, how would we recognize and enjoy the shining spiritual light of Christ’s truth?
 But to be honest it can be confusing as to why it is necessary to uncover darkness where light had been clearly shining for the better part two millennia.

 How did this darkness encroach displacing light?
 The reason is Truth was not strongly defended where the miasma of lies seeped through the cracks.
-Where there are half truths there are whole lies.
+Where there are half truths there are whole lies and fruit-flies.

 If one would be sage, honest, and fruitful in what they claim to believe, to claim the whole package of what they profess to acknowledge would be more convincing.